What is a Bone Spur (Osteoarthritis OA)?

 An Osteophyte or bone spur forms as the body attempts to fix itself by building extra bone.
 It typically forms in reaction to stress on cartilage, rubbing together joints, or soft tissue and joint capsule irritation that lasts for an extended period.
 Spurs in the shoulder can cause significant shoulder pain and even lead to a frozen shoulder or adhesive capsulitis.
 Call us today and get the best and most holistic frozen shoulder treatment in Malaysia.
 Best of all, the frozen shoulder treatment at our centers is non-surgical.
 In short, you get to recover without injections or shoulder surgery.

-Cartilage is the slippery surface of joints.
+Cartilage is the slippery surface on the joints.
 Cartilage covers the ends of the bones within joints.
 Excessive stress on joints can break down and cause degenerative changes in your cartilage.
 Synovium is the tissue that gives the cartilage and joints a slippery surface.
 The synovial membrane or the synovium is the protective soft tissue that lines the joint surfaces, covering or housing of tendons and bursae.
 The synovium produces the synovial fluids.
 And synovial fluids provide the protection and essential nutrients your joints need for sustenance and repair.

 The process of aging or repetitive trauma can cause problems or damage in the synovium, leading to the development of bone spurs.
 Therefore, development of bone spurs is closely related not just to aging, but more importantly to the stresses we subject our bodies in daily life and ultimately reduces the joint range of motion, causes symptoms such as stiffness and pain.